Gene Freese: Pittsburgh Pirates

 The play was reminiscent of the similar, infamous, baserunning error by New York Giant Fred Merkle in 1908 that cost the Giants the National League pennant; long known as "Fred Merkle's boner".
 Newspaper headlines compared the two events the next day, with such headlines as "Pirate Rookie Pulls a Merkle Boner", "Boner Recalls 1908", and "Gene Freese's Mistake Like Costly Fred Merkle's 'Boner'".
 Unlike Merkle, who was plagued by repeated retellings of the event until his death, with even his New York Times obituary focusing on the 1908 incident nearly 50 years later, Freese was able to laugh about his faux pas, as it occurred for a bad team with no aspiration to a pennant.

 Freese began the 1956 season with the Pirates, but was assigned to the Hollywood Stars of the Pacific Coast League in July, before rejoining the Pirates in mid-September.
 He hit .208 in 207 at bats, with three home runs and 14 RBIs for the Pirates in 1956.
-Hit hit .274 for the Stars, with 11 home runs and 36 RBIs in only 223 at bats.
+He hit .274 for the Stars, with 11 home runs and 36 RBIs in only 223 at bats.

 Before joining the Stars, Freese was fined $50 by NL President Warren Giles in late May for "'inciting to riot'".
 He had been called out at second base by umpire Augie Donatelli, and started a heated argument with Donatelli, who ejected Freese from the game.
 As Freese walked off the field, some of the Pirates fans threw beer cans onto the field, and one patron was struck by a beer can.
 Ironically, Freese got the nickname "Augie" as the result of his Pirates teammates playing a practical joke on him and Donatelli, by telling the public address announcer that Freese's first name was Augie, rather than Gene.
 The nickname stayed with him through the remainder of his life.

 In 1957, he played the full season with the Pirates, with the majority of his games at third base (74), while also playing ten games each in the outfield and at second base.
 He hit .283 in 346 at bats, with six home runs, 31 RBIs and 44 runs scored.
 He led all National League (NL) third basemen with 16 fielding errors, fourth most in all of Major League Baseball, and had a .924 fielding percentage at third base.